revel/revel/README.md

 - Flash Scope
 - Data binding
 - Interceptors
+- Form validation
+- Session (signed cookie)

 ## TODO

 There is a large list of things left to do.

 - app/views/errors/{404,500}.html
-- Form validation
-  - Default error message
-  - Form key along with error.
 - application.conf
-- Session support (encrypted)
 - Jobs
 - Plugins
 - Websockets